 The University recognizes the significant contribution graduate students make to the instructional mission of the University with two separate awards: The Outstanding Teaching Assistant Award, sponsored by the Office of the Senior Vice President for Academic Affairs and Provost; and the Excellence in Teaching Award, sponsored by the Graduate School.
 Nominees for either award must have fulfilled TA Policy, have taught at least once within the last two terms, and be enrolled full-time in the semester of application.
 For more information, visit the Center for Teaching & Learning.
 View previous recipients.

 This award recognizes excellence in a variety of mentoring functions.
 This award encourages and rewards innovation and effectiveness in mentoring graduate students by faculty during their educational experience.
 Two awards are given each year to current members of the Graduate Faculty.
 Awards in Professional/Applied Sciences and Social/Behavioral Sciences are given even years.
 Awards in Humanities/Fine & Applied Arts and Life/Physical Sciences are given in odd years.
 Each award is for $500.
+Faculty are nominated by graduate students and finalists for the award are asked to submit documentation of their mentoring activities.
 View previous recipients.

 |Travel Dates||Request Deadline|

 |Oct 1-Dec 31, 2019||Sept 6, 2019|

 The amount of the award will be based on such factors as prevailing costs at the meeting site, distance traveled, whether the meeting is national or regional, and the availability of funds.
 No student will be reimbursed more than the actual cost of the trip.
 Please contact Sabrina Woods, 706-542-6244 or email@example.com, if you have any questions.